hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/writings_prose_and_poems/413_the_east_and_the_west.md

 there.
 For this reason, the orthodox Jews do not eat the food cooked by other nations.
 Like the Hindus, too, they do not take flesh which is simply slaughtered and not offered to God.
-In Bengal and the Punjab, another name of flesh that is offered to the Goddess is Mahâprasâda, lit., the "great offering".
+In Bengal and the Punjab, another name of flesh that is offered to the Goddess is Mahāprasāda, lit., the "great offering".
 The Jews do not eat flesh, unless it is Mahaprasada, i.e. unless it is properly offered to God.
 Hence, they, like the Hindus, are not permitted to buy flesh at any and every shop.